hove-io/navitia_sdk_docs/aroundme/android/0.3.1/getting_started.md

     android:value="YOUR_API_KEY"/>
 ```

-The activity launching Journey must handle the following configuration changes: `orientation|screenSize` declared into your `AndroidManifest.xml`:
+The activity launching Around Me must handle the following configuration changes: `orientation|screenSize` declared into your `AndroidManifest.xml`:

 ```xml
 <activity